-And this is where we at Thriving Mutts want to help.
-With so many brands, so many diets and so many well meaning advices from all around, it’s not an easy task to find out what is the right choice.
 Should you go grain-free?
 Organic?
 Is wet or dry puppy food the best?
-Do small breed and large breed puppies need different food?
+Do small breed and large breed puppies need different kinds of food?
 What if your pup has a sensitive stomach?

 Puppies grow fast!
 Up to about the age of three months they need twice the amount of energy compared to an adult dog.
-This means their food has to have a high energy density and they need to eat more often.
-As long as the puppy nurses completely this regulates itself.
+This means their food needs to have a lot of energy in it and they need to eat more often.

 But you don’t want to overdo it either, a fat or chubby pup is not a healthy pup.
-You need to keep your puppy slim so it grows in a steady and calm pace.
-This is especially important for large breeds.
-That way it develops into a robust and healthy adult dog with a durable body.
+You need to keep your puppy slim (but not skinny!) so it grows in a steady and calm pace.
+That way it develops into a robust adult dog with a durable body and a healthy weight.

-A pup that is too heavy can suffer dire consequences, like skeleton and joint deformities.
+A pup that is too heavy can suffer badly from it, like getting skeleton and joint deformities.
+This is especially true for large breed puppies.
 It also risks becoming overweight as an adult.
-Studies have shown that puppies carrying extra weight, no matter whether it is excess body fat or a weight belt, commonly develop skeletal problems like hip dysplasia.
-This is especially true for large breed puppies.
+Studies have shown that puppies carrying extra weight often develop skeletal problems like hip dysplasia.
+It doesn’t matter if the extra weight comes from a weight belt or excess body fat.

-Small breeds grow up to the age of one year, and during this time they still have an enhanced need for energy although less than during their first three months.
+Small breeds grow up to the age of nine months to one year.
+During all this time they still need extra energy in their food.
+Not as much as during their first three months though.

-Large breeds grow both faster and for a longer time period than small ones.
-During their first year of life they can increase their weight one hundred times.
+Large breeds grow faster and longer than small ones.
+During their first year they can increase their weight one hundred times.
 A growth rate that like that for a human infant would mean a 7 lbs baby would weigh 700 lbs by the time it turned one year!

 An Irish Wolfhound puppy weighs about 1 lb at birth, and by the end of its first year has reached impressive 100 lbs.

-A good piece of advice is to examine your pup and weigh it a regular basis and compare its growth curve with an average for the breed.
+A good piece of advice is to weigh and examine your pup and compare its growth curve with an average for the breed.
 If you have a mixed breed you’ll have to use your common sense and look at and feel through your pup.
 A general guideline is that you should not be able to see but easily feel the ribs if you press very lightly on the rib cage.
 This goes for dogs of all ages.

 Large breed dogs also continue to grow during their second year, as opposed to the small breeds who reach their adult size and weight after one year.

-During its comparably short growth phase the puppy will build its entire body with skeleton, muscles, internal organs and tissues.
-It’s easy to understand that this requires the right kind and the right amount of nutrients.
+During its short growth phase the puppy will build its entire body with skeleton, muscles, internal organs and tissues.
+It’s easy to understand that this calls for the right kind and the right amount of nutrients.
 In short, the best food for puppies!

-So, the answer to the question above is no, puppies can not eat adult dog if you want to give them the best possible conditions for developing a healthy body.
+So, the answer to the question above is no. Puppies can’t eat adult dog.
+Not if you want to give them the best possible conditions for developing a healthy body.

 As you now know, puppies need a lot of energy and nutrients to build healthy bodies.
-As long as they nurse solely, you only need to make sure that the dog mum gets enough to eat of a food that is adapted for a nursing bitch and her needs.
-The puppies will then get what they need and in the right amount from her milk.
+As long as they suckle completely, the breeder only needs to make sure that the dog mum gets enough to eat.
+The puppies will get what they need and in the right amount from her milk.

 When your pup comes home to you, usually at the age of 8 weeks or more, it will be weaned and eating solid food.
 Now you need to know how often to feed your sweet little pup.
 Below are general recommendations.

-This means that a Papillon can and should be fed adult dog food well before its first birthday, while a St. Bernard should stay on puppy food well past that point.
+This means that a Papillon can and should eat adult dog food well before its first birthday.
+A St. Bernard should stay on puppy food well past that point.

-It’s important to not make the switch too early, since that may deprive your puppy of the right amounts of nutrients for its still growing body.
-It’s especially important for large breeds since that may put their skeletal health in jeopardy.
+It’s important not to switch too soon.
+Doing so could mean your puppy won’t get the right amounts of nutrients for its still growing body.
+It’s especially important for large breeds since that could jeopardize their skeletal health.

-If you notice your dog gaining weight even though you follow the feeding recommendations on the bag of your puppy food, it might be time to switch to adult dog food if your dog is near the supposed age of maturity.
-Remember, it’s important that your dog does not get obese!
+Is your dog becoming chubby even though you follow the feeding recommendations on the bag of your puppy food?
+It might be time to switch to adult dog food if your dog is near the supposed age of maturity.
+Remember, it’s important that your dog doesn’t get obese!

 Some say it’s wet food, and others say dry food.
 Yet another source claims a mix between the two is optimal.
-We here at Thriving Mutts don't think either one is necessarily the best choice.
+But wet or dry is not what’s important.

 What matters is instead the composition of the food.
 What are the ingredients?
 What is the protein source?
 How is the ratio between fat and proteins?
 What kind of fats are in the food?
 What is the amount of carbohydrates in the food?